 Selecting a Software Development Life Cycle (SDLC) methodology is a challenging task for many organizations and software engineers.
 What tends to make it challenging is the fact that few organizations know what are the criteria to use in selecting a methodology to add value to the organization.
 Fewer still understand that a methodology might apply to more than one Life Cycle Model.
 Before considering a framework for selecting a given SDLC methodology, we need to define the different types and illustrate the advantages and disadvantages of those models (please see Software Development Life Cycle Models and Methodologies).

-Therefore, it may be required to choose the right SDLC model according to the specific concerns and requirements of the project.
+Therefore, it may be required to choose the right SDLC model according to the specific concerns and requirements of the project to ensure its success.
 I wrote another article on how to choose the right SDLC, you can follow this link for more information.
 Moreover, to learn more about Software Testing life cycles and SDLC phases you follow the links highlighted here.